-When Andrew and Teanne Andrews hosted their first screening in 2013, they had no thoughts that their one-off event—borne out of a shared love for Coming to America—would turn into an actual business.
+When Anthony and Teanne Andrews hosted their first screening in 2013, they had no thoughts that their one-off event—borne out of a shared love for Coming to America—would turn into an actual business.
 Certainly, that that business might throw them into the same sphere as Spike Lee was beyond imagining at the time.
 And yet, seven years later the Andrews’ We Are Parable has become one of the most exciting companies in the U.K. exhibition space—crafting innovative events that celebrate Black films, Black filmmakers, and Black audiences.

 The core of We Are Parable’s philosophy can be found in that very first event, held at the Stratford East Picturehouse in London.
 “We just wanted to see one of our favorite films on the big screen,” recalls Anthony Andrews.
 Not content with popping Prince Akeem back on the big screen and calling it a day, the duo began to think of ways they could communicate their love of the film to moviegoers who hopefully felt the same way.

 The idea to add in a “few visual cues” that fans of the films would pick up on quickly “snowballed,” Andrews says, into a recreation of the fictional kingdom of Zamunda in the theater: crafts makers and other vendors from the African diaspora, dancers and musicians, and—of course—rose bearers.
 Special touches like these “elicit an emotional response from our audience,” says Andrews.
 In an age where classics can be rented for a few bucks on streaming platforms, We Are Parable has found success in adding a “little bit novel, a little bit avant-garde” edge to their screenings—thus creating a “connective thread” between audience members who recognize and appreciate the same references.
 “That’s something that is truly so rare and so precious.
 And I think the more that we can create those connective threads in in our audience, the better cinema will become.”